 27th August

-…paraguayensis Volunteers from the Eden Project gather knapweed and other wildflower seed from the bank opposite the front door.
-Volunteers Peter Bickford-Smith collecting the entries for the annual GWCT clay…
+…from the bank opposite the front door.
+Volunteers Peter Bickford-Smith collecting the entries for the annual GWCT clay shoot here as he has done for 30 to 40 years (barring…

 …in Cornwall.
 Mining tin and lithium in Cornwall Cornwall Seaweed Company.
 Cornwall Seaweed Company Fishing.
 Fishing Cornish Cream.
 Cornish Cream Cornish Apple Growing.
 Cornish Apple Growing China Clay.
 China Clay…